Dakezo/fitebawt/README.md

 # fitebawt
-a bot that fites in discord
+a bot that fites in discord.

+Made because fuck you.